Tamsin Stuart Art

 Acrylic on stretched canvas

-Another one created during a mentoring session with a young artist who also has a flair for gymnastics.
+Another one created during a mentoring session with a young artist who also had a flair for gymnastics.

 This is my minimalist gymnast.